 The Preparatory Committee’s choices and the resulting shortlists will be published on the European Press Prize website.

 Entries should be submitted firstly digitally by completing the form on this website.
 Only complete forms can be entered for the prize.
 All entries should be accompanied by a synopsis in English (250 words maximum), explaining the theme of the article or articles, together with an assessment of its impact and public reception.
-The full text of the article(s) must be submitted in a Word document.
+The full text of the article(s) must be submitted in a Word or PDF document.

 After the Preparatory Committee makes the first preliminary shortlist, journalists will be contacted to enter samples and evidence of the entered work.
 Examples are: